rvzm/bvzm/README.md

-# bvzm.tcl \- version 0.4.6-dev rc1
+# bvzm.tcl \- version 0.4.6-dev RELEASE

-# !!
-This version may have errors, typos, and some stuff may not work at all!

 ## Basic Information
 This script is ran and tested with [eggdrop](http://eggheads.org) 1.8.0rc-1, and requires